py-study-group/beginner-friendly-programming-exercises/exercises.md

 Create a program:
 * That reads the username, password, if the user has uploaded photo or not(boolean value), and the email.
-* The password must be between 6 and 12 digits.
-Asks the user until gets a valid password
+* If the email is already in the dictionary warns the user and asks again until get a valid email
 * Stores the values into a dictionary based on username
 * Input: iakovosbelonias, 123, Yes, iakovosbelonias@gmail.com
 * Output: {'iakovosbelonias': {'password': 123, 'hasPhoto': True, 'email': 'iakovosbelonias@gmail.com'}}